For urgent consular assistance call

 Seek medical advice if you have a fever, muscle pain, rash or severe headache.

-Medical care is reasonable in Freeport and Nassau, but limited elsewhere.
+Medical care is of a reasonable standard in Freeport and Nassau but limited elsewhere.

 Private medical care is expensive.